madmax9242/beer_and_food/README.md

 Installing it is pretty simple.
 You just need to fork/clone it.
 Then run bundle install.

 Since this was a mirror app of my regular rails attempt at it, there weren't really any User Stories or wireframes.
 The app really served one purpose so there wasn't a need for all the extra stuff.

+I was able to get the app deployed onto Heroku at the URL morning-woodland-7666.herokuapp.com.